RockitBootcamp/Phoenix/orientation.md

 - Don't be late to class
 - Our best students have historically always showed up early and stayed late
 - Every day is broken down into four quarters
-  - Each quarter is about an hour and fourty-five minutes
+  - Each quarter is about 1:45 minutes
   - Each quarter is filled with a lesson or misc activity
 - Lunch is between the 2nd and 3rd quarter
   - You can bring lunch and store it in the mini-fridge